 RV propane detector lifespan | When should you replace them?

 Carbon Monoxide Detector.
 Having a detector can mean the difference between life and death in the event of a leak.
-In this article, we will discuss a few ways to detect an LP Gas leak and explain and discuss the RV propane detector lifespan.
+This article will discuss a few ways to detect an LP Gas leak and explain and discuss the RV propane detector lifespan.
 An RV propane detector’s lifespan is generally 5-7 years.
-LP Detectors can, at times, prematurely malfunction, giving us an audible warning alarm.
+At times, LP Detectors prematurely malfunction, giving us an audible warning alarm.
 Most LP Gas detectors will tell you if the unit needs replacing by displaying a yellow indicator light.
 LP Gas detectors are tied to the RV battery.
 For this reason, the detector will work as long as you keep the batteries charged.

 Protect Yourself and Family from Potential Propane Gas Dangers with a Smart RV Gas Detection Unit